🔥 PSPS Wildfire Season · California Battery Backup · 2026

 • DC-coupled for maximum efficiency

-• Integrates with SolarEdge inverter systems
+• Native integration with SolarEdge inverters

-• Scalable — add modules as needed
+• Scalable — add modules as needs grow

 • SolarEdge monitoring platform